51社区

 Scholar found meaning, opportunities in work with Voinovich School

-Tre Spencer works as a scholar for the Voinovich School of Leadership and Public Service – but it’s more than just a college job.
-It’s fulfilling, meaningful, and has opened up prospective career opportunities Spencer hadn’t considered before.
+Tre Spencer works as a scholar for the Voinovich School of Leadership and Public Service (opens in a new window) 鈥� but it鈥檚 more than just a college job.
+It鈥檚 fulfilling, meaningful, and has opened up prospective career opportunities Spencer hadn鈥檛 considered before.

-“It makes me feel like I’m working a nine to five, and it makes me feel really important.
-Working for the Voinovich School makes me feel important,” Spencer said.
+鈥淚t makes me feel like I鈥檓 working a nine to five, and it makes me feel really important.
+Working for the Voinovich School makes me feel important,鈥� Spencer said.

-It’s also likely because Spencer puts extra care and compassion into all of his work – from The Post to Voinovich.
+It鈥檚 also likely because Spencer puts extra care and compassion into all of his work 鈥� from The Post to Voinovich.

 Spencer works with Amista Lipot and the , a nonpartisan organization that brings together mayors and city managers across 19 Appalachian Ohio counties to benefit municipalities by providing resources, sharing information, and creating connections.

-It was through environmental journalism stories that Spencer decided to apply for the Voinovich Scholars program.
+It was through environmental journalism stories that Spencer decided to apply for the Voinovich Scholars program (opens in a new window).
 He wrote an environmental story about Lake Erie and spoke with former communication scholar Claire Schiopata.
 Schiopata covered the environmental studies program for the Voinovich School.

 Spencer is a senior studying journalism in the Carr Van Anda program.
-He came to 51 to study journalism, originally planning on being a photojournalist.
+He came to 51社区 to study journalism, originally planning on being a photojournalist.
 However, Spencer fell in love with the writing aspect of journalism and put in countless hours writing for the student publication The Post.

 Through working with Lipot, Spencer was pushed beyond the journalism sphere into more public relations work.
 Spencer says he loves it.
-He works on running the social media account for the mayors’ partnership for progress, the website for the program and communicating with other agencies such as the Governor’s Office of Appalachia.
+He works on running the social media account for the mayors鈥� partnership for progress, the website for the program and communicating with other agencies such as the Governor鈥檚 Office of Appalachia.

-“Scholars, in general, are not just students, they are project team members.
-I expect out of them what I would expect out of any other employee on the team, which means Tre’s learning a lot, but he’s also expected to do a lot,” Lipot said.
+鈥淪cholars, in general, are not just students, they are project team members.
+I expect out of them what I would expect out of any other employee on the team, which means Tre鈥檚 learning a lot, but he鈥檚 also expected to do a lot,鈥� Lipot said.

-“He cares so much about his work, whether it’s this big, long story that he’s spending months reporting, or it’s a quick hit, day long story that he just needs to get in so we can put it in print,” Maxin said.
+鈥淗e cares so much about his work, whether it鈥檚 this big, long story that he鈥檚 spending months reporting, or it鈥檚 a quick hit, day long story that he just needs to get in so we can put it in print,鈥� Maxin said.

 Image